checksumSolutions/clonie/README.txt

 USING CLONIE
 ------------
 Clonie is a very powerful tool when used properly.
 Clonie has the power to wipe drives.
 Please be careful when using clonie.
-It isn't our fault if you loose your data.
+It isn't our fault if you lose your data.

 Clonie can copy data from both good drives and bad drives.